Raka Levajac: Second Serbian Uprising

-When the Second Serbian Uprising Raka Levajac again joined the rebellion, he notably participated in the Battle of Dublje.
+When the Second Serbian Uprising broke out Raka Levajac again joined the rebellion.
+It is believed that one of Sulejman Pasha Skopljak's sons were killed by Levajac after the Battle of Ljubić (8 May 1815).
+He notably participated in the Battle of Dublje, fought in Dublje on 26 July 1815.

-The Battle of Dublje was a large battle between Serbian rebels and the Ottoman Army, which took place in Dublje a village in the Pomoravlje District on 26 July 1815.
 Vojvoda Milić Drinčić and Sima Nenadović were killed in the battle but the Ottomans suffered great losses as well.
 The rebels managed to stop the Ottoman troops from Bosnia and more importantly captured the Ottoman commander Ibrahim Pasha.
 With this battle ended the armed part of the Second Serbian Uprising.
 After the death of Vojvoda Milić Drinčić the title of Vojvoda of Moravia was offered to Raka Levajac by Miloš Obrenović, making him Vojvoda again with his authority extended to twenty-two villages of the Principality of Moravia.

 Later years and death

 According to some historians he rebelled against Prince Milos Obrenović in 1824 and in 1825, he was stripped of his title and spent the rest of his life in poverty He died in 1833 and was buried next to the church of Mojsinje.
 In 1935 a new church was built in Mojsinje and his tombstone disappeared in the process, it was created again in 2009.